WouterBant/Algorithmic-Collusion-an-Experimental-Study/README.md

+## Algorithmic Collusion:
-## Algorithmic Collusion: An Experimental Study of Firms' CSR Investment Decisions and an Innovative Regulatory Framework
+## An Experimental Study of Firms' CSR Investment Decisions and an Innovative Regulatory Framework

 ## About
-This repo contains the code used to obtain the results from the paper: Algorithmic Collusion: An Experimental Study of Firms' CSR Investment Decisions and an Innovative Regulatory Framework.
+This repo contains the code used to obtain the results from the paper: Algorithmic Collusion: An Experimental Study of Firms' CSR Investment Decisions.
 This paper researches algorithmic collusion of Artificial Intelligence Algorithms in a duopoly setting where firms let these algorithms completely decide their production quantity and investment in Corporate Social Responsibility.

 ## Structure